Run on Less header featuring a Ploger Semi truck hauling a ploger trailer

 Learn More

-The 6x2 non-steer lift axle is available as a factory install with Volvo and Mack.
-The 20K lift axle suspension puts you in the ideal position to improve fuel efficiency, traction, and tire life.
+The 6x2 liftable axle is available as a factory install with Volvo and Mack.
+The liftable forward tandem axle suspension puts you in the ideal position to improve fuel efficiency, traction, and tire life.

 Learn More